SethHWeidman/ai_computing/README.md

 Instead of reducing K/V heads via grouping, MLA caches a compressed latent K/V stream (`latent_dim`) and reconstructs per-head keys/values on-the-fly during attention.
 See `LLMs-from-scratch/ch04/05_mla/README.md` for background and memory-savings context.

+### SWA + KV cache reference

+The file `LLMs-from-scratch/ch04/06_swa/gpt_with_kv_swa_reference.py` is a compact sliding window attention (SWA) demo with a KV cache.
+It shows how to enforce both causal masking and a fixed-size local attention window (`sliding_window_size`) during cached generation.
+See `LLMs-from-scratch/ch04/06_swa/README.md` for background and memory-savings context.